Tanks in the Cold War: Missile-armed tanks

-History in the Cold War
+History

 Korean War

 In the Korean War M24 Chaffees were the first U.S. tanks to fight the North Korean T-34-85s.
 The Chaffee fared poorly against these much better-armed and armored medium tanks.
 Chaffees were more successful later in the war in their reconnaissance role, supported by heavier tanks such as the M4 Sherman, M26 Pershing, and M46 Patton.

 The heavier but older Pershing was deemed unsatisfactory due to its inferior mobility, which was unsuitable for a medium tank role as it used the same engine that powered the much lighter M4 Sherman, and 1949, the upgraded M26 received a new power plant and a main gun with bore evacuator, and the M46 Patton designation.
 Less than a thousand were upgraded to M46 standard.

 On 8 August 1950 the first M46 Pattons landed in South Korea.
 The tank proved superior to the much lighter North Korean T-34-85, which were encountered in relatively small numbers.
 By the end of 1950, 200 M46 Pattons had been fielded, forming about 15% of US tank strength in Korea; the balance of 1,326 tanks shipped to Korea during 1950 included 679 M4A3 Shermans, 309 M26 Pershings, and 138 M24 Chaffee light tanks.
 Subsequent shipments of M46 and M46A1 Pattons allowed all remaining M26 Pershings to be withdrawn during 1951, and most Sherman equipped units were also reequipped.

 By 1953 the M24 Chaffees were completely replaced by the M41 Walker Bulldog, which was rushed to the battlefield by the U.S. Army.
 The Walker Bulldog was too late to see combat during the Korean War.